ballerina-platform/module-ballerina-xslt/xslt-ballerina/Module.md

 ## Module Overview

-This module provides a function to transform the XML content to another XML/HTML/plain text using XSL transformations.
+This module provides an API to transform the XML content to another XML/HTML/plain text using XSL transformations.

 The Extensible Stylesheet Language Transformations (XSLT) is used to obtain alternative XML representations and especially for generating HTML documents.